dynarithmic/twain_library/README.md

 ### What is this repository for? ###

-* This repository contains the DTWAIN Library from Dynarithmic Software, version 5.1.
-DTWAIN is an open source programmer's library that will allow applications to acquire images from TWAIN-enabled devices.
+* This repository contains the DTWAIN Library, **Version 5.x**, from Dynarithmic Software.
+DTWAIN is an open source programmer's library that will allow applications to acquire images from TWAIN-enabled devices using a simple Application Programmer's Interface (API).

 * The Dynarithmic TWAIN Library is open source and licensed under the Apache 2.0 License.
 Please read the [LICENSE](https://github.com/dynarithmic/twain_library/tree/master/LICENSE) file for more information.
 * The DTWAIN Library online help file can be found [here](http://www.dynarithmic.com/onlinehelp5/dtwain/index.html).